jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 This is the key step.
 The construction of the object has to be separate from its memory allocation.
 We cannot therefore use the standard `new` syntax which will attempt to allocate storage, and then initialize the object in the same storage.

-Instead, we use the [placement new] syntax which only constructs an object in a preallocated memory buffer.
+Instead, we use the [placement new] syntax which only constructs an object in a preallocated memory buffer provided by us.
 We know exactly how much space to allocate, which is information the standard `new` operator does not have in this scenario because of the flexible array member.

 [placement new]: https://en.cppreference.com/w/cpp/language/new.html#Placement_new